 ** These instructions are for Cherry MX based keyboards, Topre keyboards can present significantly more complications.
 Please email us for a consultation.

 For US shipments in the 48 contiguous states, we offer FedEx Ground and 2day service at checkout.
+The Ground service map is below.
+NOTE: 2-day service means 2 Days; no matter how close you are!
+Currently we only ship from the Los Angeles, CA area.

 For Hawaii and Alaska and other US, we offer USPS Priority service only at checkout.